iosonosempreio/amazon-scrapers/README.md

 # Benchmarking of Amazon scrapers

-List of JS scrapers.
-Compiled between Dec 16 2020 and XXX XX XXXX.
+A list of JS and Python scrapers compiled on Dec 2020.

 Aim is to get:
 - amazon book recommendation networks